-There are several reasons for why we buy coffees from El Salvador.
-First of all it’s a range of just very good all-round coffees that everyone tends to like.
-Secondly they also have a great climate for coffee production and specially for drying naturals and honeys.
-We do a greater selection every year of different process and cultivars.
-And the producers we work with are constantly developing new products and are investing in innovation and quality.
-They are used for filters, as single origin espresso and in espresso blends.
-They are balanced, yet with good body and structure.
-Flavors ranges from fruit driven and florals, to subtle fruit and more chocolaty flavors.
+There are several reasons why we buy coffees from El Salvador.
+First of all they have a range of very good all-round coffees that everyone tends to like.
+Secondly they also have a great climate for coffee production and especially for drying naturals and honeys.

-The way we source coffee there is based on two bigger projects.
-There is The Jasal group that is a family runned operation with many different farms and one wet mill, and Los Pirineos that is a farm and wet mill owned by Gilberto Baraona.
-We have personal relationships with the producers we work with, and are regularly visiting their farms.
+We have personal relationships with the producers we work with, and we regularly visit their farms.
 We have insight in how they treat their workers, and a good overview of their ethical standards.
-They have employees that have been there for decades, and they have realized that investing in people is also investing in the quality of the coffees.
-We are mainly buying special preparation coffees, and are alway paying good premiums for those.
+They have employees that have been there for decades, and they have realised that investing in people is also investing in the quality of the coffees.

-The main cultivars used for our producers is different types of Bourbon.
-The well known ancient Bourbon Elite is counting for some of it, then there is a hybrid they call San Francisco that is a crossing of the old Bourbon and Pacas (a dwarf Bourbon).
-Other normal cultivars in our range is Catuai, Pacamara and some lots that are a mix.
-We do also have some experimental lots of other excotic cultivars.
-And more to come in the next few years.
+The main cultivars grown by our producers are different types of Bourbon including the well known ancient Bourbon Elite, and a hybrid they call San Francisco that is a cross between the old Bourbon and Pacas (a dwarf Bourbon).
+Other common cultivars are Catuai, Pacamara and some lots that are a mix.
+We do also have some experimental lots of other exotic cultivars, and more to come in the next few years.

 Picking and selection

-The producers we work with in El Salvador is probably having the ripest and most uniform selection of cherries among all the countries we buy from.
+The producers we work with in El Salvador have an impressive picking standard, picking the ripest and most uniform selection of cherries of all the countries are farms we have seen.
 Firstly, the maturation is relatively uniform, and they let the cherries mature very well before they are picked.
 Secondly the workers are very well trained, and they have strict quality control on selection and hand sorting.
 Normally they have one opening pass, where the amount and degree of ripeness is relatively low.
-After this they will have two main passes for the best selection, and then a forth pass to clean and strip the trees.
-If the maturation is optimal and uniform they might only do three pickings pr area.
-In general there will be 3 weeks in between every pass to let the cherries mature properly.
-The producers will normally have a mix of permanent workers as well as casual workers for the harvesting season.
-In most cases our producers hire them locally and are trying to pay them well to get loyalty and quality in return.
-They will also have managers that monitors the picking and hand sorting before it goes in to production.
+After this they will have two main passes for the best selection, and then a fourth pass to clean and strip the trees.
+If the maturation is optimal and uniform, they might only do three pickings per area.
+In general there will be three weeks in between every pass to let the cherries mature properly.
+The producers will normally employ a mix of permanent workers and casual workers for the harvest season.
+In most cases, our producers hire locally and try to pay their workers well to inspire loyalty and quality in return.
+They also have managers who monitor the picking and hand sorting before it goes in to production.

-We have three flavors of Washed Coffee in El Salvador, washed (lavado), soaked and double soaked.
-In El Salvador (and much of Central America), wet mills are using mechanical pulpers (Jotagallo, Ecopulper, etc).
+We have three flavours of washed coffee in El Salvador, washed (lavado), soaked and double soaked.
+In El Salvador (and much of Central America), wet mills use mechanical pulpers like Jotagallo or Ecopulper.
 These machines start by taking off the skin and pulp.
-The second optional step is to mechanically remove the mucilage (sugars) by spinning it quickly.
+The second optional step is to mechanically remove the mucilage by spinning it quickly.
 This can remove 80-90% of the mucilage from the parchment, with the rest staying on the parchment during drying.
-This is the standard washed ("lavado" in Spanish) process that most people are doing.
+This is the standard washed process.
 When one of our lots says washed or lavado, it’s this process.
 In other places they would call it white honey.

 Soaked and double soaked